 Depilatories (Hair Removal Creams)

 Waxing is found on most salon and spa menus.
-A (typically resin-based) product is spread over hair, and then quickly ripped off in order to remove hair from the root.
-However, if you'd rather save money, there are plenty of kits that will allow you to wax at home.
-Waxing removes the entire hair, therefore providing longer results than shaving or depilatory creams.
-However, there is a downside—it can be painful or leave you with burns if done wrong.
+The wax (typically resin-based) is spread over hair, and then quickly ripped off in order to remove hair from the root.
+Waxing removes the entire hair, providing longer results than shaving or depilatory creams.
+However, there is a downside: It can be painful, and for some, it can even cause allergic reactions.

 If you want your stomach hair gone forever, the best way to go is generally electrolysis.
 It's the only FDA approved method of permanent hair removal.
-Unlike laser hair removal, all hair colors and skin tones can safely receive electrolysis.
-Be warned though, it takes multiple sessions, and can be painful.
+Unlike some forms of laser hair removal, all hair colors can safely receive electrolysis.
+Be warned though, it takes multiple sessions and may be painful.